Eco-Friendly Swimming Pool Design & Construction

 SAVE ON YOUR POOL’S RUNNING COSTS

 Love the idea of a pool but concerned about the ongoing running costs?
 To keep pool running costs down consider an eco-pool from Alan Bettin Swimming Pools of Farnham.
 We use polystyrene blocks in the construction of in-ground pools to help with thermal insulation which, in turn, saves you money on heating it.
+As a swimming pool company with over 60 years industry experience, we’re able to help you find the pool that’s suits your style and budget.

 GREAT SAVINGS ON ENERGY